-Actor, comedian.
-Born May 23, 1958 as Drew Allison Carey to Beulah and Lewis Carey in Cleveland, Ohio.
+Actor, comedian Drew Allison Carey was born on May 23, 1958 to Beulah and Lewis Carey in Cleveland, Ohio.
 The youngest of three brothers, Carey became especially withdrawn when his father, a draftsman for General Motors, succumbed to a brain tumor in 1966.
 As a result, Carey asked for psychiatric care; his mother, who was working multiple jobs to support the family, didn't have time to help him seek out therapy.

 Since there was a large age gap between Carey and his older brothers, the solitary, depressed boy was often left to his own devices.
 When the school day was done, he entertained himself with humor books, recordings of comedians and cartoons, and spent time with friends such as David Lawrence.